jonalo1110/sports-shuttle-prototype/README.md

-A mobile app prototype designed in Figma and developed with Flutter to support trusted drivers in youth sports transportation.
-The driver app streamlines ride management by allowing drivers to view booking requests, manage active rides, and chatting with drivers.
+A mobile transportation platform for youth sports clubs that connects trusted drivers with parents and players.
+The Driver App streamlines ride management by enabling drivers to view booking requests, manage active rides, and communicate with families.

+Features
+ - View and accept ride requests

+ - Manage active rides with safety-first workflows

+ - Communication between drivers and families